 The National Snow and Ice Data Center (NSIDC) in Boulder, Colorado houses thousands of photographic prints of glaciers taken from the ground, the air, and from space.
 These photographs constitute an important historical record, as well as a data collection of interest to those studying the response of glaciers to climate change.
 A portion of the analog photographs have been scanned and made available in digital form, along with a large number of additional photographs that came to NSIDC in digital form.
 Most of the photographs are of glaciers in the Rocky Mountains, the Pacific Northwest, Alaska, and Greenland.
 However, the collection does include a smaller number of photos of glaciers in Europe, South America, the Himalayas, and Antarctica.
 Updates to the Glacier Photograph Collection are ongoing but occur at irregular intervals.
 The collection includes a number of sub-collections or Special Collections that are distinguished in some way, as described in the documentation.
 For example, there is special collection of Repeat Photography of Glaciers that provides a unique look at changes in glaciers over time.
 The photos are available online via a searchable interface and are retrievable by glacier name, photographer name, date, country, state, and geographic coordinates.

 Glaciers are sensitive to the temperature and precipitation fluctuations accompanying climate change.
-Many of the world's glaciers are retreating in response to warmer temperatures which is often marked by an obvious change in glacier terminus location.
+Many of the world's glaciers are retreating in response to warmer temperatures.
+This retreat is often marked by an obvious change in glacier terminus location.
 For an example, see Mountain Glaciers on the NSIDC State of the Cryosphere Web page.
 Because of this sensitivity to climate change, historical photographic collections of glaciers are important to the study of the climate record.